Intermittent Fasting 20/4: Results, Side Effects, and How to

 Who Should Avoid Doing 20-H Fasting?

-Generally, everyone can try fasting, but some groups seriously need to consult a healthcare professional before doing a 20-hour fast because they’re in special situations like the following groups.
+Generally, everyone can try fasting, but some groups seriously need to consult a healthcare professional before doing a 20-hour fast because they are in special situations.
+These groups include:

 • Pregnant and Breastfeeding Women